Frequently Asked Questions

 What’s the best Postcode to put into my Sat Nav to get to the Scarecrow Festival?

-2018 parking: The best Postcode to put in for signposts to the main festival Car Park is AL3 8ET so please put this postcode into your Sat Nav and follow signs for the festival car park left from Chequers Hill, or right from Singlets Lane, down Delmer End Lane where you will be signposted down to the car park entrance.
+2019 parking: The best Postcode to put in for signposts to the main festival Car Park is AL3 8ET so please put this postcode into your Sat Nav and follow signs for the festival car park left from Chequers Hill, or right from Singlets Lane, down Delmer End Lane where you will be signposted down to the car park entrance.
+The best route into Flamstead to get to the Car Park is left via Chequers Hill from the A5 rather than using Hollybush Lane or River Hill as the High Street will be busy during the Festival Weekend.

-There will also be disabled car parking available for Blue Badge Holders at Flamstead Village School, located down Trowley Hill Road AL3 8DJ.
-Follow signs.
+DISABLED CAR PARKING: There will also be disabled Car pArking available for Blue Badge Holders at Flamstead Village School, located down Trowley Hill Road AL3 8DJ.

-Please note that for 2019 THE CAR PARK HAS MOVED.
-It is no longer on Friendless Lane, so please follow parking signs and attendants who will direct you to the new car park.
+Please follow parking signs and traffic attendants who will direct you to the car parks.

-The Car Park will be locked at 6pm sharp each night.
-There is no overnight parking allowed in the field.
+The Car Parks will be locked at 6pm sharp each night.
+There is no overnight parking allowed in the Car Parks.

 Can I bring my Caravan/Camper Van or Coach?